Ilona-Shulha/my-first-project/README.md

 * [reCAPTCHA](https://developers.google.com/recaptcha/docs/v3) - uses an advanced risk analysis engine and adaptive challenges to keep malicious software from engaging in abusive activities on the website, fake users will be blocked. reCAPTCHA v3 returns a score for each request without user friction.
 The score is based on interactions with the site

 * [Vue Toastification](https://www.npmjs.com/package/vue-toastification) - allows adding notifications (toasts) in a convenient and appealing way

-* [Vuetify](https://vuetifyjs.com/en/getting-started/installation/) - a no design skills required open source UI library with beautifully handcrafted collection of pre-made components which enable developers to create small modules to be used and re-used throughout an application

 * [VueDebounce](https://www.npmjs.com/package/vue-debounce) - dynamic debouncing for input based requests